What inspired you to become a structural engineer?

 Since 2016 I have taken on the role of the Secretary of the Group with duties such as providing assistance to the Chair, convening Committee meetings, preparing meeting minutes and agenda, and arranging the election of the Committee and in communication with the Regional Group’s members.

-In 2019 I took my responsibilities further by becoming the Senior Vice Chairman.
-I look forward to discharging my duties as the Chairman in 2020.
+In 2019 I took my responsibilities further by becoming the Senior Vice Chair.
+I look forward to discharging my duties as the Chair in 2020.
 I have learnt a great deal over the years by being involved with the Institution and I am committed to serving the interests of Group members.